camerondurham/old-dotfiles/README.md

 ### Terminal

+I have migrated from `iTerm2` to the much faster and more lightweight `Alacritty`.
+The config file is already included in this repository.

-I highly recommend the `iTerm2` terminal on macOS.
-The file `icing/Profiles.json` has my current iTerm2 profiles used in the screenshots.
+The file `icing/Profiles.json` has my former iTerm2 profiles used in the screenshots.

 ### Background